 “Why would we not expect GM (genetically modified) insects, especially those that bite humans, to have similar unintended negative consequences?”

-Speaking on behalf of environmental group Friends of the Earth, genetic engineering expert Eric Hoffman is under no illusion that the proposal is far from flawless.
+Speaking on behalf of the environmental group Friends of the Earth, genetic engineering expert Eric Hoffman is under no illusion that the proposal is far from flawless.

 “This technology hasn’t been properly tested, nor is it clear that it’s going to work,” warned Mr. Hoffman.